chef/chef-vault/EXAMPLES.md

 * Item - The name of the item going in to the vault.
 This is analogous to a chef data bag item id
 * Values - This is the json clear text data to be stored in the vault encrypted.
 This is analogous to a chef data bag item data

-Note: For backwards compatibility the chef-vault 1.x style commands of `knife encrypt cert` and `knife encrypt password` are supported.
-They are depricated however and should be moved to the new chef-vault 2.x style commands.

 ### create
-Creat a vault called passwords and put an item called root in it with the given values for username and password encrypted for no one, probably shouldn't do this one.

-    knife encrypt create passwords root "{username: 'root', password: 'mypassword'}"

-Creat a vault called passwords and put an item called root in it with the given values for username and password encrypted for clients name:* and admins admin1 & admin2
+Creat a vault called passwords and put an item called root in it with the given values for username and password encrypted for clients role:webserver and admins admin1 & admin2

-    knife encrypt create passwords root "{username: 'root', password: 'mypassword'}" -S "name:*" -A "admin1,admin2"
+    knife encrypt create passwords root "{username: 'root', password: 'mypassword'}" -S "role:webserver" -A "admin1,admin2"

-Creat a vault called passwords and put an item called root in it with the given values for username and password encrypted for clients name:*
+Creat a vault called passwords and put an item called root in it with the given values for username and password encrypted for clients role:webserver

-    knife encrypt create passwords root "{username: 'root', password: 'mypassword'}" -S "name:*"
+    knife encrypt create passwords root "{username: 'root', password: 'mypassword'}" -S "role:webserver"

 Creat a vault called passwords and put an item called root in it with the given values for username and password encrypted for admins admin1 & admin2

     knife encrypt create passwords root "{username: 'root', password: 'mypassword'}" -A "admin1,admin2"

-Creat a vault called passwords and put an empty item called root in it encrypted for clients name:* and admins admin1 & admin2

-    knife encrypt create passwords root -S "name:*" -A "admin1,admin2"

-Creat a vault called passwords and put an empty item called root in it encrypted for admins admin1 & admin2

-    knife encrypt create passwords root -A "admin1,admin2"

-Creat a vault called passwords and put an empty item called root in it encrypted for clients name:*

-    knife encrypt create passwords root -S "name:*" -A "admin1,admin2"
+Note: A JSON file can be used in place of specifying the values on the command line, see global options below for details

-### add
+### update
-Add the values in username and password to the vault passwords and item root.
+Update the values in username and password in the vault passwords and item root.
 Will overwrite existing values if values already exist!

-    knife encrypt add passwords root "{username: 'root', password: 'mypassword'}"
+    knife encrypt update passwords root "{username: 'root', password: 'mypassword'}"

-Add the values in username and password to the vault passwords and item root and add admin1 & admin2 to the encrypted admins.
+Update the values in username and password in the vault passwords and item root and add admin1 & admin2 to the encrypted admins.
 Will overwrite existing values if values already exist!

-    knife encrypt add passwords root "{username: 'root', password: 'mypassword'}" -A "admin1,admin2"
+    knife encrypt update passwords root "{username: 'root', password: 'mypassword'}" -A "admin1,admin2"

-Add the values in username and password to the vault passwords and item root and add name:* to the encrypted clients.
+Update the values in username and password in the vault passwords and item root and add role:webserver to the encrypted clients.
 Will overwrite existing values if values already exist!

-    knife encrypt add passwords root "{username: 'root', password: 'mypassword'}" -S "name:*"
+    knife encrypt update passwords root "{username: 'root', password: 'mypassword'}" -S "role:webserver"

-Add the values in username and password to the vault passwords and item root and add name:* to the encrypted clients and admin1 & admin2 to the encrypted admins.
+Update the values in username and password in the vault passwords and item root and add role:webserver to the encrypted clients and admin1 & admin2 to the encrypted admins.
 Will overwrite existing values if values already exist!

-    knife encrypt add passwords root "{username: 'root', password: 'mypassword'}" -S "name:*" -A "admin1,admin2"
+    knife encrypt update passwords root "{username: 'root', password: 'mypassword'}" -S "role:webserver" -A "admin1,admin2"

 Add admin1 & admin2 to encrypted admins for the vault passwords and item root.

-    knife encrypt add passwords root -A "admin1,admin2"
+    knife encrypt update passwords root -A "admin1,admin2"

-Add name:* to encrypted clients for the vault passwords and item root.
+Add role:webserver to encrypted clients for the vault passwords and item root.

-    knife encrypt add passwords root -S "name:*"
+    knife encrypt update passwords root -S "role:webserver"

-Add admin1 & admin2 to encrypted admins and name:* to encrypted clients for the vault passwords and item root.
+Add admin1 & admin2 to encrypted admins and role:webserver to encrypted clients for the vault passwords and item root.

-    knife encrypt add passwords root -S "name:*" -A "admin1,admin2"
+    knife encrypt update passwords root -S "role:webserver" -A "admin1,admin2"

+Note: A JSON file can be used in place of specifying the values on the command line, see global options below for details

 ### remove
 Remove the values in username and password from the vault passwords and item root.